mimiro-io/datahub/README.md

 docker run -d --name mimiro-datahub -p 8080:8080 local/mimiro-datahub
 ```

+Something to note if running the datahub in docker is that by default docker does not have persistent storage of the data in the created container.
+This means that if the docker container is shut down your data saved in the datahub will dissapear.
+To make sure that your data persists you will need to define a persisting docker volume on disk.
+Read more on how to set up [docker volumes](https://docs.docker.com/storage/volumes/).

 ## Running the Binary

 The MIMIRO data hub is built as a single binary.
 It can be run in the following ways: